Ardneliahs/bind/README.md

 Role Variables
 --------------

-vars are defined in vars/main.yaml
+vars are defined in vars/main.yaml for bind.